Insurance Program

 If our special event venue requires an insurance certificate, do we also need to submit an Event Notification?

-No, but do be sure to submit the Certificate Request 14 days before the event.
+No, but do be sure to submit the Certificate Request 14 days before the

 Does a Special Event Form give us liability coverage for the place where we are dancing?